szwiep/py_SBeLT/paper/paper.md

 # Statement of need

-Research at the intersection of geomorphology, geophysics and hydraulics is increasingly focused on building a theoretical foundation for the treatment of bedload transport as a stochastic phenomenon [@Ancey:2020;
+Research at the intersection of geomorphology, geophysics and hydraulics is increasingly focused on building a theoretical foundation for the treatment of bed load transport as a stochastic phenomenon [@Ancey:2020;
 @FurbDoane:2021].
 Associated theories are commonly tested against laboratory data from "rarefied" transport conditions [@Furb:2016], where transport rates are low to moderate, interactions between two or more moving particles are rare, and a relatively small fraction of particles on the bed surface participate in transport